Publication Date: Wednesday September 16, 1998

 PLACE FOR A WEDDING RECEPTION

 A gracious mansion set amid turn-of-the-century gardens--that's the kind of place our readers want to retreat to after exchanging vows.
-In Palo Alto, there is only one place that fits that description: the Elizabeth F. Gamble Garden Center at 1431 Waverley St., which won this category with 30 votes.
-The house and grounds, built in 1902, were left to the city by Elizabeth F. Gamble (of Proctor & Gamble fame).
+In Palo Alto, there is only one place that fits that description: the Elizabeth F. Gamble Garden Center at 1431 Waverley St. The house and grounds, built in 1902, were left to the city by Elizabeth F. Gamble (of Proctor & Gamble fame).
 The fully restored garden is built around thematic "rooms"--a formal rose garden, a wisteria garden, even a "clock-golf" circle (used years ago by Elizabeth Gamble for a type of golf).
-Wedding receptions cost $850 and include the services of the center's wedding coordinator.
+Renting the facility for a wedding reception costs $950 and comes with the services of the center's wedding coordinator.
 Time is limited to eight hours and guests are limited to 50 people, although the center allows parties of 75 people twice a month.
-Of course, nothing this good comes without restrictions: Music must be live and acoustic, and no hard liquor is allowed.
-The Garden Court Hotel/Il Fornaio in Palo Alto came in second, and Holbrook-Palmer Park in Atherton ranked third.
+Of course, nothing this good comes without restrictions: Music must be live and acoustic (stringed instruments only).
+The Garden Court Hotel/Il Fornaio restaurant in Palo Alto came in second.

 PLACE TO WRITE POETRY